syvsto/booster2024_wasm_components/task1.md

 ## 01.1 Greeter using Python

 We start off by building the Python version of `greeter`.
-Navigate to the `tasks/01/` directory for the Python version of `greeter` (for instance called `greeter-py`), and navigate to it.
+Navigate to `tasks/01/greeter-py`.
 The folder contains the following files:

 - `app.py`: An empty Python source file that will contain the source code of the component.
 - `greeter.wit`: Every WebAssembly component requires a contract with the outside world in the form of an interface.
-For the `greeter-py` app, this is contained within `greeter.wit`.
+For the `greeter-py` app, this is contained within `greeter-py.wit`.
 - `deps/` Since we want to run the program locally, we need support for command line interfaces.
 This is made available through the WebAssembly System Interface (WASI).
 The `deps/` folder contains a minimal set of `.wit` files required to build this project with the required WASI files.